-DOMESTIC VIOLENCE AND SEXUAL ASSAULT PREVENTION EDUCATION PROGRAMS
+DOMESTIC VIOLENCE AND SEXUAL ASSAULT EDUCATION PROGRAMS

 First Step’s trained educators are available to present to health-care professionals, law enforcement officials, members of the clergy and other faith-based leaders, community organizations, corporations, and professional associations on the dynamics of domestic violence and sexual assault.

-A large part of the prevention strategy at First Step is focused on our partnerships with area schools.
+A large part of the education strategy at First Step is focused on our partnerships with area schools.
 School programs are presented in the classroom in an age-appropriate manner and are designed to raise awareness and provide information on how our culture, gender roles and expectations influence dating violence and sexual assault.
 Students will also learn about resources, risk reduction strategies and bystander intervention.

 KEEPING KIDS SAFE